Rafael Nadal: Personal life

-I love fishing for three reasons: the calm and tranquillity, the beauty of the sea –- and, of course, the satisfaction of catching your dinner.
+I love fishing for three reasons: the calm and tranquillity, the beauty of the sea – and, of course, the satisfaction of catching your dinner.
 I can forget about everything.
 No one can call me, because I keep my mobile switched off, so I can relax and not think about tennis.

 — — Nadal, on his love for fishing in his leisure time to the Daily Mail in 2007.

 Family and beliefs

 In June 2009, reports emerged that Nadal's parents, Ana María and Sebastián, had separated, following weeks of speculation about his recent struggles on the court.
 Nadal later stated "My parents' divorce made an important change in my life.
 It affected me.
 After that, I couldn't play Wimbledon, it was tough."

 Nadal met his future wife, María Francisca (Mery) Perelló Pascual through his younger sister, María Isabel.
 They began dating in 2005, when he was 19 and she was 17, and only formalized their relationship publicly in 2007, with their engagement reported in January 2019.
 In October 2019, the couple was married at the La Fortaleza castle in Port de Pollença, Majorca.
 On 8 October 2022, they had their first child, a son.
-Nadal had previously commented on not starting a family early and expressed a desire to have children in the future, reflecting on the unpredictability of life during his ongoing tennis career.
 On 7 August 2025, the couple welcomed their second son.

 Mery Perelló was a sports marketer in London, but as she saw Nadal's career getting bigger, she decided to help his off-court business.
 She now serves as the director of Fundación Rafa Nadal.

 Nadal was raised a Catholic, but now identifies as an agnostic atheist.

 Nadal's native languages are Spanish and Balearic Catalan; he speaks conversational English.

 Residences

 When Nadal was aged 10 to 21, the extended Nadal family shared a five-storey, family-owned apartment building in Manacor.
 In 2012, Nadal purchased a house in Porto Cristo for about 4 million euros, located near his family home.
-Around the time he won the 2012 French Open, Nadal acquired a vacation home, a two-story villa in Playa Nueva Romana, in the Dominican Republic, for about 2 million euros.
+Around the time he won the 2012 French Open, Nadal acquired a vacation home, a two-storey villa in Playa Nueva Romana, in the Dominican Republic, for about 2 million euros.